vverchav/Coursera-Course/README.md

 # Coursera-Course
-to do work in the course
+to do work in the course as a workspace